mlabieniec/IonicPredictions/README.md

 - Identify and Translate Text from an image using Amazon Transcribe
 - Identify Entities, Faces of Celebrities from an image using Amazon Rekognition
 - Identify and Label Entities in an image using Amazon Rekognition
+- Store locally & Sync settings with the cloud using Amplify DataStore and AWS AppSync

 <div style="text-align:center;">